Mushman2/ScalableProject2/readme.md

 5 Minutes on **personal machine**.

 ### Model Training
+The Training script was also adapted from that used for the first assignment.
+The conversion to a TFLite model was added to the end of the script, so the output would automatically be ready to run on the pi.
+When reading the traning data, files with less than six characters were padded with an extra symbol so that they would all be of the same length.
+This allows the same model to process captchas of any length (Up to 6).
+We used a batch size of 32, and ran over 5 epochs.
 #### Timing
-GPU training, batch size 32, 500K training data points, 5 epochs. ~2.5 Hours.
+2.5 Hours on **Personal Machine**.

 ### Classification
 The image classification remained unchanged from the first assignment, as the changes were captured in the model passed to the classification script.
 The script uses a TensorFlow Lite interpreter on the model.
 It loads each image in the image directory using OpenCV, and puts it through the interpreter.
 Each result is written to the CSV output file.
+The padding characters are ignored in the output, so the result is of the correct length.
 #### Timing:
 5 minutes on the **Raspberry Pi**.